isomerpages/mci-m3/media-centre/speeches-and-press-releases/_posts/2024-03-06-post-Bringing our Community of Success to New Heights.md

 the needs and aspirations of our community.</p>
 <p>&nbsp;3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It has been about
 five years since M³ was set up. <strong>Mr Saktiandi Supaat,</strong>  <strong>Dr Syed Harun </strong>and <strong>Mr Faisal Manap</strong> asked
-about the progress and outcomes of M3.
+about the progress and outcomes of M³.
 Through a more culturally nuanced approach that complements national efforts, we have been able to provide impactful programmes for the community.
-For example, through the Bersamamu programme, more than 26,000 couples have been supported by Kadi and Naib Kadi or Muslim solemnisers to build stronger marriages.
+For example, through the Bersamamu programme, more than 26,000 couples have been supported by the Kadi and Naib Kadi or Muslim solemnisers to build stronger marriages.
 To <strong>Dr Syed Harun</strong>’s query, the number of new Malay drug abusers arrested has fallen from 513 in 2013, to 351 in 2023.
 The 2-year recidivism rate for Malay offenders has also improved over the past decade from 34.7% for the 2011 release